A note on Morita equivalence to graph inverse semigroups: Morita Equivalence of Graph Inverse Semigroups

 The semilattice of an inverse semigroup with $0$ is \emph{unambiguous} if for any idempotents $e,f$ such that $ef \neq 0$, $e$ and $f$ are comparable in the natural partial order.
 Now, if $S$ is Morita equivalent to a graph inverse semigroup, it must satisfy $(P1)$ locally and $(P2)$ locally.
 This follows since any local submonoid of $S$ is isomorphic to some local submonoid of the graph inverse semigroup.
-Notice that $S$ satisfies (P1) locally if and only if for any incomparable elements $e,f$ with $e,f \leq g$ for some $g \in E(S)$, $ef = 0$.
-Also, one can quickly see that $S$ satisfies $(P2)$ locally if and only if for any $0 \neq e \leq f$, there are finitely many idempotents between $e$ and $f$.
-We write $e \ll f$ if and only if $e < f$ and there is no idempotent $g$ with $e < g < f$.
+Notice that we can express the conditions that $S$ satisfies (P1) locally and (P2) locally respectively by: